+Oil folliculitis is inflammation of hair follicles due to exposure to various oils in the workplace.
 Excessive oil on the skin can result in small pustules with a red halo in affected areas.
 Commonly, the lesions are seen on the forearms and thighs.
-The follicles may obviously be plugged with oil.
+The follicles may be obviously plugged with oil.
 The pustules may be sterile or contain the harmless skin bacteria, Staphylococcus epidermidis.
 They may be painless or painful.

 - Oil field and refinery workers (crude petroleum)